The Clash of Turkish and Armenian Narratives: The Imperative for a Comprehensive and Nuanced Public Memory

 Tatul Hakobyan’s work is a smooth mix of history and journalism.
 This extremely complex and significant period of history is presented coherently, simply, in an easy to follow narrative that links together the various periods during the tumultuous 100 years beginning in 1918.
 The book is especially valuable because of Hakobyan’s special focus on Armenia-Turkey relations during the Cold War years and new information he has brought to light as a result of diligent research in Armenia’s archives.

 – Vartan Oskanian (Foreign Minister, Republic of Armenia, 1998-2008)

 This book is about all great stories of miscommunications that catch us off-guard.
 This publication is a collection of true short stories from 18 different Diasporans who live or have lived in Armenia and encountered nothing less than comical culture clashes.
 The book was published by Deem Communications and is available for sale at selected retail stores throughout the US, Canada and Armenia.

-The following publications have been kind enough to include my contributions:
+The following publications and establishments have been kind enough to include my contributions:

 I have also had the pleasure of contributing to a few blogs (Voice of America’s The Student Union, Life in Armenia, Life in the Armenian Diaspora), apart from participating in other writing projects.

 Feel free to contact me any time, whether for writing-related work, translation, editing, or otherwise.